VIN-y/MissChanger/README.md

 ## Recommendations

-1. Keep toolheads as similar as possible. - The more variations there are between toolheads (i.e. control board, hotend system, etc.), the more tuning will be need for each of them.
+1. Keep tool-heads as similar as possible. - The more variations there are between tool-heads (i.e. control board, hot-end system, etc.), the more tuning will be need for each of them.

 2. The following mods are not needed but is recommended to enhance the capability of MissChanger: